 The HII utility supports 240 VD creation.
-For more information see the 240 Virtual Drive Feature Limitations appendix.
+For more information, see Support Limitations.

-5.4.1 Creating a Virtual Drive from a Profile
+5.5.1 Creating a Virtual Drive from a Profile

 To create a virtual drive from a profile, perform the following steps:

 - 1. Select Configuration Management from the Main Menu. - 2.
 Select Create Profile Based Virtual Drive from the Configuration Management menu. - 3.
 Select a RAID level from the Create Virtual Drive menu.
 For example, select Generic RAID 0.
 The available RAID levels are: Generic RAID 0, Generic RAID 1, Generic RAID 5, and Generic RAID 6.